Tennessee Court Records

 What Are Traffic Violations And Infractions In Tennessee?

 While felonies are punishable by more than one year in state prison, misdemeanors are punishable by less than one year in county or city jail.
 Some misdemeanor traffic offenses are penalized with only fines and no jail time.
-In that case, an officer will issue traffic tickets or citations.
-Individuals charged with minor traffic offenses will not face imprisonment but will be issued traffic tickets.
+In that case, an officer may issue traffic tickets or citations.
+Individuals charged with minor traffic offenses may not face imprisonment but be issued traffic tickets.
 In some cases, the offender’s record may not accumulate points.

 What Are Felony Traffic Violations In Tennessee?

 Felony traffic violations cause or pose a risk of death or serious harm to persons other than the offender.
-Additionally, some repeated offenses are felonies.
+Some repeated offenses are also considered felonies.
 For example, a first OWI (Operating while impaired) offense is a misdemeanor, while a fourth offense is a felony.
 Felony traffic violations are the most serious offenses, and as such, severe penalties apply.
 Tennessee divides felonies into classes A, B, C, D, and E, and the applicable punishment is dependent on the class of the offense.

 Apart from imprisonment and fines, felony offenses may attract other collateral consequences, such as revocation or loss of driving privileges, increased vehicle insurance premiums, and a loss or suspension of civil rights such as voting.
 Felony offenders may also not possess or purchase firearms.